Pronoun Practices for Teaching and Learning

 Why Share Pronouns?

 Pronouns can sometimes be a signifier for someone’s gender identity but not always.
-Do not assume people’s gender identity based on expression (typically shown through clothing, hairstyle, mannerisms etc.)
+Do not assume people’s gender identity based on expression (clothing, hairstyle, mannerisms etc.)

 Sharing your pronouns gives everyone the opportunity to self-identify instead of assuming someone’s identity or which pronouns they use.
 Providing space for people to share pronouns is a first step toward respecting people’s identity and creating a more welcoming space for people of all genders.